stone-w4tch3r/telegram_digest/prompting.md

 Look at the description of an application that I am building.
 Create a project structure (files and folders) for the application.
 Do not create any files, just structure.

 //readme goes here

+## 6. Structure review

+Look at the description of an application that I am building.
+Review the project structure (files and folders) and suggest improvements if needed.

+//readme goes here